Scottsdale plastic surgeon Steven Turkeltaub, MD offers advice on how to choose the best top surgery provider for transgender and… Read More

 I will leave off my name for privacy reasons

-Just like all surgical procedures, there are certain risks associated with FTM breast surgery.
-Depending on the procedure selected, these are similar to the ones that can occur with breast reduction or gynecomastia surgery.
-Dr. Turkeltaub does everything in his power to avoid and minimize the risk of experiencing these complications.
+Just like all surgical procedures, there are certain risks associated with FTM and FTN breast surgery.
+Dr. Turkeltaub does everything in his power to avoid and minimize your risk of experiencing these complications.

 I am a transgender male and Dr. Turkeltaub did my top surgery.
 I am very pleased with my results and everyone that I show my chest to is very impressed.
 My scarring is minimal, my nipples are very well shaped, and Dr. Turkeltaub did an amazing job at keeping everything symmetrical.
 I was really large chested and a bit nervous as to how the final result would look, but from the very first day I was really pleased!
 My results just keep getting better and better.
 He is also very gentle handed so I only bruised in one very small area and I probably only bruised because I was a bit more active than I should have been 1 week after surgery.
 The office staff are very knowledgeable, friendly, and answer all questions without issue.
 I called many, many times with all kinds of questions and the staff always put my concerns or questions to rest with spot on answers.
 They were also very quick at getting my surgery scheduled and took on all communication with my insurance.
 I recommend Dr. Turkeltaub to everyone interested in getting any type of surgery with him but I really, really recommend him for transgender surgeries.
 The whole office and Dr. Turkeltaub are extremely LGBT+ friendly and they are dedicating a portion of their practice to transgender procedures.
 Both my partner and I felt very comfortable with every interaction with the entire office.
 I recommend Dr. Turkeltaub 100% and I am very grateful that I came across his practice!

-The incision pattern utilized to perform female to male breast surgery depends several factors that include the pre-existing breast size, configuration, degree of skin laxity and excess, and the size and location of the nipple areola complex.
-Dr. Turkeltaub offers the following FTM breast surgical approaches:
+The incision pattern utilized to perform female to male or female to non-binary breast surgery depends on several factors that include the pre-existing breast size, configuration, degree of skin laxity and excess, and the size and location of the nipple-areola complex.
+Dr. Turkeltaub offers the following top surgery techniques:

-During your consultation with Dr. Turkeltaub, the techniques that would be most relevant and appropriate for your particular situation will be discussed with you in great detail.
+During your consultation, the technique(s) that would be most appropriate for your particular situation will be discussed in great detail.

 The majority of patients experience only a mild degree of discomfort that can typically be alleviated with oral medication.
-Most individuals feel well enough to return to school and/or non-strenuous office jobs within a few days of surgery but any vigorous physical activity or heavy lifting will need to be avoided for a minimum of three to four weeks.
+Most individuals feel well enough to return to school and/or non-strenuous office jobs within a few days of surgery, but any vigorous physical activity or heavy lifting will need to be avoided for a minimum of three to four weeks and up to eight to ten weeks.

-Results of the transgender surgery are evident immediately though it can take up to a year for all the swelling to fully resolve and the incision lines to mature and largely fade.
+The results of top surgery are evident immediately though it can take up to a year for all the swelling to fully resolve and the incision lines to mature and largely fade.
 You actually may see some increased swelling for the first two months which then gradually subsides.
-For all practical purposes, though, the final results are close to being realized at about six to nine months.

-The final outcome of FTM breast surgery can be truly life-changing for individuals transitioning from female to male.
+The final outcome of FTM or FTN breast surgery can be truly life-changing for individuals transitioning from female to male or female to non-binary or other more neutral chest aesthetics.

 *Individual Results May Vary